A Dragons program is designed to be a fully immersive experience.

 Participants are matched with a local family and invited to engage first hand in the day-to-day rhythms of life.
-Participants share meals and stories with their family members, as well as assist with daily chores.
+Participants share meals and stories with their family members, and assist with daily chores.
 Families are selected based on their enthusiasm for cross-cultural engagement and are screened through a comprehensive safety assessment.

 Quechua, Nepali, Wolof … On all of our courses we introduce participants to the local language.
-This empowers participants to interact more with locals and enables them to navigate a new culture, while earning the respect of our host community.
-Local language trainers teach interactive classes offering relevant vocabulary for participants to practice throughout the course.
+This empowers participants to interact with locals and enables them to navigate a new culture, while earning the respect of our host community.
+Language trainers teach interactive classes offering relevant vocabulary for participants to practice throughout the course.

 We explore by foot.
 Whether walking through urban scapes, on market alleys or along cattle trails, participants can expect to do a moderate amount of walking.
-More difficult day hikes are an option for interested participants.
-Not only do we have more of a local experience when we travel by foot, but we also get to the extraordinary places that vehicles cannot access.
+More difficult day hikes are an option for those interested.
+Not only do we have more of a local experience when we travel by foot, but we also get to extraordinary places that vehicles cannot access.

-Participants are paired with a local mentor to study an intellectual question or artisan craft.
-Study projects allow for an opportunity to tailor the program to meet participants’ specific interests.
+Participants are paired with a local mentor to study an intellectual question or artisan craft, providing an opportunity to meet specific interests.
 Whether making jewelry, learning a traditional weaving technique or inquiring into the main tenets of Mahayana Buddhism, participants can explore a topic in more depth with a local expert.